Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.3-Price_Finding_Mechanisms/lesson-plan.md

 ## Lesson 4b: Price discovery methods (DeFi) (60min)

-_Note: Perhaps we reframe this section to be about 'exploits in game theory' or 'Price discovery/prediction markets'.
+_Perhaps we reframe this section to be about 'exploits in game theory' or 'Price discovery/prediction markets'.
 We should not teach Defi in this module at all.
 Automated Market Makers could be used in this module._

 ### Why it is important